CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 In the warped pictures,
-On the y axis, I have 700 relevant pixels, that represent roughly 15m On the x axis, I have 1000 relevant pixels, that represent roughly 3.7 m That is why I used the following values to scale the curvature calculations.
+On the y axis, I have 700 relevant pixels, that represent roughly 15m On the x axis, the 2 lane lines are separated by roughly 700 pixels, a lane has a 3.7m width That is why I used the following values to scale the curvature calculations.
 ```
 ym_per_pix = 15. / 720
-xm_per_pix = 3.7 / 1000
+xm_per_pix = 3.7 / 700
 ```

 To calculate the distance to the center, we get the x where the each lane touches bottom of the image.